AshHash/ScalpMeNot/README.md

 This contract will handle the auction of the item and transactions associated with the auction.
 We will be modifying the smart contract provided in the [example](https://docs.soliditylang.org/en/v0.5.13/solidity-by-example.html#id2) provided in Solidity's documentation, to account for multiple winners of a blind auction.

+Our project as of 12.8.20 compiles but we are unable to deploy due to the following error:
+(Error: invalid BigNumber string (argument="value", value="", code=INVALID_ARGUMENT, version=bignumber/5.0.8))

 ### Individual Work Breakdown